 - 6 cups vegetable or organic chicken stock

-- Place a large pot over medium-high heat and add avocado oil.
-Add ground turkey (or skip this step if using precooked turkey) and sauté for 3-5 minutes, or until turkey begins to turn white.
-Add in onions, garlic, celery stalks, and carrots and sauté for ten minutes.
+- Place a large pot over medium-high heat and add the avocado oil.
+Add ground turkey (skip this step if using precooked turkey) and sauté for 3-5 minutes, or until turkey begins to turn white.
+Add the onions, garlic, celery stalks, and carrots, and sauté for ten minutes.

-- Add white beans, diced tomatoes, and stock.
-Bring soup to a boil, and then reduce to cook at medium to low heat for about 20-25 minutes – adding in cooked shredded turkey with about 15 minutes left to cook.
+- Add the white beans, diced tomatoes, and stock.
+Bring the soup to a boil, and then reduce to a simmer and cook over medium to low heat for about 20-25 minutes, adding in cooked shredded turkey (if using) with about 15 minutes left to cook.
 Add chopped kale at the end, and allow to cook for five minutes.

-- Garnish soup with salt and pepper to taste, herbs, or Parmesan cheese to serve and enjoy!
+- Garnish the soup with salt and pepper, herbs, or Parmesan cheese.